Step-by-Step Process for Selecting An EMI Filter

-- Rated voltage: This refers to the maximum line voltage the filter is designed to handle.
-Most single-phase EMI filters are rated to 250VAC and will work at any AC voltage below that.
+- Rated voltage refers to the maximum line voltage the filter is designed to handle.
+Most single-phase EMI filters are rated 250VAC and will work at any AC voltage below that.
 The 3-phase filters are rated to 480VAC.
-Some standard single filters are available with 277/300VAC ratings for higher voltage applications.
+Some standard single filters with 277/300VAC ratings for higher voltage applications are available.
 Similarly, 3-phase filters are available up to 600VAC and the DC filters up to 600/1200VDC.
-Filters can handle short term voltage spikes/overvoltage, but consistently exceeding the rated voltage can result in severe damage to the capacitors inside the filter.
+Filters can handle short-term voltage spikes/overvoltage, but consistently exceeding the rated voltage can severely damage the capacitors inside the filter.
 The rated voltage of the selected filter must be greater than or equal to the maximum input line voltage supplied to the device.

 - Rated current: This is the maximum steady-state current that the EMI filter is designed to carry without exceeding the safe temperature range.
 The rated current of the selected filter should be equal to or higher than the maximum steady-state input current the device will draw when powered.
-Filters can handle higher in-rush current but if the rated current is exceeded for longer durations, the filter can fail.
+Filters can handle higher in-rush current, but the filter can fail if the rated current is exceeded for longer durations.

-- Ambient temperature: This is the highest temperature at which filter is designed to carry its full rated current.
-Most filters are ambient rated for 40°C or 50°C. In some cases, the ambient temperature can be higher such as 65°C, 70°C, or 75°C. If the actual operating temperature exceeds the ambient temperature of the filter, the current must be de-rated.
+- Ambient temperature: This is the highest temperature at which the filter is designed to carry its full rated current.
+Most filters are ambient rated for 40°C or 50°C. The ambient temperature can sometimes be higher at 65°C, 70°C, or 75°C. If the actual operating temperature exceeds the ambient temperature of the filter, the current must be de-rated.

-- Operating temperature: This is the temperature range in which the filter can be safely operated.
+- Operating temperature: This is the temperature range where the filter can safely operate.
 For most commercial filters, the operating temperature range is -25°C to +85°C or -25°C to +100°C. For military applications, this can be -40°C to 100°C or -56°C to 100°C. The actual operating temperature in any application must fall within this range.
 Using the filter at a temperature outside this range can severely damage its components.
 Be sure to choose a filter that meets the operating conditions of your application.

-- Leakage current: This is the current that flows from ‘line’ and ‘neutral’ to ‘ground’ when ‘line’ voltage is applied to the filter.
+- Leakage current: This is the current that flows from ‘line’ and ‘neutral’ to ‘ground’ when the ‘line’ voltage is applied to the filter.
 This is caused by ‘line’ to ‘ground’ (Y) capacitors in the filter.
-The EMI filter with ‘Y’ capacitors will add leakage current on top of that contributed by the device itself.
+The EMI filter with ‘Y’ capacitors will add leakage current on top of the device's contribution.
 In many applications, regulations limit the total leakage current of the equipment.
-Be sure to take this into account to avoid compliance problems with safety standards, including EN 60950-1 for information technology equipment, IEC60601 for medical equipment, and EN 55014 for appliances.
+Be sure to consider this to avoid compliance problems with safety standards, including EN 60950-1 for information technology equipment, IEC60601 for medical equipment, and EN 55014 for appliances.
 Some countries have unique power systems (such as corner grounded delta) that can result in very high leakage current even with low leakage filters.
 This needs to be considered.
 Non-compliance with leakage limits after the emissions and immunity testing is done will require a retest resulting in additional time and cost.

-- Number of Stages: Stages refer to the number of circuits repetitions (put in series) inside the filter.
+- Number of Stages: Stages refer to the number of circuit repetitions (put in series) inside the filter.
 The single-stage filter has one circuit.
-If the circuit is repeated it becomes a dual-stage filter and so on.
+If the circuit is repeated, it becomes a dual-stage filter, and so on.
 Increasing the number of stages improves filter performance while optimizing the filter package (size).
-It also helps in lower the cut off frequency.
+It also helps in lowering the cut-off frequency.

 - Hi-pot voltage / Dielectric Strength: A high DC voltage is applied between the lines and ground to check the insulation strength.
 This can help determine any weak points in the insulation or manufacturing defects that can lead to the line voltage coming in contact with the filter chassis, causing unsafe conditions.
 The applied high voltage is a function of the rated voltage of the filter as specified by safety agencies.
 Certain critical applications require a higher hi-pot voltage than usual.
-Filter manufacturer must be contacted to ensure that the filter will meet the increased hi-pot requirement and, if not, the filter can be modified using higher voltage rated components to comply with these special conditions.
+The filter manufacturer must be contacted to ensure the filter meets the increased hi-pot requirement.
+If not, the filter can be modified using higher voltage-rated components to comply with these special conditions.

 Application and System Requirements

 - Industry requirements: Every industry has established emissions and safety standards that the equipment must comply with.
 For example, military standards (MIL-STD-) govern the requirements for military applications, while FCC and UL/CSA standards are the required guidelines for North America.
-Be sure to select the proper EMI filter by keeping the industry requirements in mind.
+Be sure to select the proper EMI filter by considering the industry requirements.

-- Filter type: Certain filter designs may be more desirable for an application than the others.
-These include PCB filters, chassis mount filters, IEC inlets, bulkhead mount filters, and others.
+- Filter type: Certain filter designs may be more desirable for an application than others.
+These include PCB filters, chassis mount filters, IEC inlets, and bulkhead mount filters.
 Be sure to research the available filter types and consider the one that will work best in the application.

 - Size restrictions: If there are any spatial (size, space, or form factor) limitations for the application, these must be considered in the early stages.
-Standard filters are available in a variety of shapes, sizes, form factors, performance, interconnection, and mounting types.
-In most cases, one of these standard designs or a pre-existing modified solution can meet the application needs.
+Standard filters are available in various shapes, sizes, form factors, performance, interconnection, and mounting types.
+Usually, one of these standard designs or a pre-existing modified solution can meet the application's needs.
 In other cases, a modified or distributed solution can be designed.
 Call the filter specialists to discuss these.

-- Terminations: Filters are typically offered with several different interconnection options including fast-on/quick disconnects, wires, threaded studs, connectors, etc. Every termination/connection type may or may not be suitable for every equipment.
+- Terminations: Filters are typically offered with several different interconnection options, including fast-on/quick disconnects, wires, threaded studs, connectors, etc. Every termination/connection type may or may not suit every piece of equipment.
 Be sure to select an interconnection that is compatible with the system and its application needs.

-- Grounding: The grounding is essential for the safety and high-frequency performance of the filter.
-If a chassis ground is not available for the filter, an alternate filter design must be considered.
+- Grounding: Grounding is essential for the safety and high-frequency performance of the filter.
+An alternate filter design must be considered if a chassis ground is unavailable for the filter.

 Level of Attenuation and Insertion Loss